£

 [email protected]

-Acute lymphoblastic leukaemia (ALL) is a type of cancer that affects blood-producing cells in the bone marrow – the spongy material inside some bones where blood cells are made.
+Acute lymphoblastic leukaemia (ALL) is a type of blood cancer that affects blood-producing cells in the bone marrow – the spongy material inside some bones where blood cells are made.

 The word ‘acute’ means developing quickly.
 ‘Lymphoblastic’ refers to lymphoid blasts, the type of white blood cell affected by the leukaemia.

-Normally, lymphoid blasts in the bone marrow develop into white blood cells called lymphocytes, which play a key role in fighting off infection.
+Normally, lymphoid blasts in the bone marrow develop into white blood cells called lymphocytes.
+These play a key role in fighting off infection.
 The body needs new lymphocytes all the time, and usually the bone marrow makes the right amount.
-In ALL, this process goes wrong.
-The blast cells multiply too quickly, and don’t develop properly.

-These abnormal blast cells are leukaemia cells.
-They overcrowd the bone marrow and spill out into the bloodstream.
 As more leukaemia cells develop, there’s less room in the bone marrow to make healthy blood cells, including white blood cells, red blood cells and platelets.
 This causes most of the symptoms of ALL.

 What causes childhood ALL?